vivian-rogers/mumax3-tacc-install/README.md

 **DOWNLOAD**

-First, one should create a mumax folder somewhere on /work/.
+First, one should create a mumax folder somewhere on /work/. (use cdw to move to /work/).
-Get the zip archive direct link from the box or github or email, enter your mumax folder, and type `wget [direct link to file]`.
-Can also do `module load git` and `git clone [line to this git repo]` to get the files without having to extract.
+Perform `module load git` and `git clone [line to this git repo]` to pull these files into your directory.
-Maybe use git if you ever want to contribute back to this repository, and modify scripts and improve them for the group.

 **INSTALLATION**
  - If using zip file:
 To extract, type `unzip [filename]`.
  - If using git:
-    1. module load git -> git clone [etc etc.git]
+    1. module load git -> git clone [https://etc etc.git]
-    2. perform `cd install-mumax3-tacc` ... or maybe it's just `cd install`
+    2. perform `cd install-mumax3-tacc` ...
     3. To install, one should type (exactly) `. ./install.sh`
     4. There should be little else that needs to be done.
 This will download and extract a precompiled binary, and set up the environment to run the scripts.
     5. This will also add the necessary paths to your .bashrc file automatically.